 - Relationship with others

 - Choosing to take advantage of your paid vacation time

 19. Develop Self-Compassion

-Allowing yourself to let go of perfectionism is one of the most critical steps in achieving a sense of work-life balance.
-Perfectionist thinking may have helped you succeed in school and in your early employment.
+Allowing yourself to let go of perfectionism is one of the most critical steps in achieving work-life balance.
+Perfectionist thinking may have helped you succeed in school and your early employment.
 However, the tension it produces builds up over time.

 As our obligations grow, so does the demand on our systems and emotional resources.
 It's important to acknowledge that life isn't always straightforward.
 Everyone makes mistakes, and you won't always get it “right.”
-Recognizing this fact helps you to make a transition toward a more compassionate attitude to work and life.
+Recognizing this fact helps you transition toward a more compassionate attitude to work and life.